objcio/articles/2014-12-08-activity-tracing.md

 The output is more extensive than the one from the LLDB console, since it also contains the breadcrumb trail, as well as the trace messages from all threads.

 Instead of using `ostraceutil` with the `-diagnostic` flag, we can also use the `-watch` flag to put it into a live mode where we can see the trace messages and breadcrumbs coming in as they happen.
-In this mode we can also see the payload data of trace messages:
+In this mode, we can also see the payload data of trace messages:

 ```
 [...]